Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/lessons/lesson-01.md

 ## Learning Objectives

-- define with arrow functions
+- Define with arrow functions
 - Use callbacks
 - Identify values in the Titanic dataset
 - Extract data and derive relevant values

 <!-- > -->

+## What is Data visualization?

+What do you picture when you think of data visualization?

+- Pair up and look for examples of data visualzation.
+- Share with your partner
+- Share with the class

 ## Overview